Interpolation and Amalgamation for Arrays with MaxDiff (Extended Version): Introduction

 Proving that the theory of arrays with the above `maxdiff' operation enjoys quantifier-free interpolation revealed to be a surprisingly difficult task.
 In the end, the interpolation algorithm we obtain resembles the interpolation algorithms generated via the hierarchic locality techniques introduced in~\cite{SS08,SS18} and employed also in~\cite{TW16}; however, its correctness, completeness and termination proofs require a large d\'etour going through non-trivial model-theoretic arguments (these arguments do not substantially simplify adopting the complex framework of `amalgamation closures' and `$W$-separability' of~\cite{TW16}, and that is the reason why we preferred to supply direct proofs).

 This paper concentrates on theoretical and methodological results, rather than on experimental aspects.
 It is almost completely dedicated to the correctness and completeness poof of our interpolation algorithm: in Subsection~\ref{subsec:road} we summarize our proof plan and supply basic intuitions.
 The paper is structured as follows: in Section~\ref{sec:background} we recall some background, in Section~\ref{sec:tharr} we introduce our theory of arrays with maxdiff; Sections~\ref{sec:embeddings} and~\ref{sec:semantic-arg} supply the semantic proof of the amalgamation theorem; Sections~\ref{sec:sat} and~\ref{sec:interpolation} are dedicated to the algorithmic aspects, whereas Section~\ref{sec:to} analyzes complexity for the restricted case where indexes are constrained by the theory of total orders.
 In the final Section~\ref{sec:conclusions}, we mention some still open problems.
-The main results in the paper are Theorems~\ref{thm:axd_amalg},\ref{thm:al},\ref{thm:allin}: for space reasons, \emph{all proofs of these theorems will be only sketched}, full details are nevertheless supplied in the Appendix~\ref{sec:app}; Appendix~\ref{sec:app} contains also additional material on complexity analysis and implementation.
+The main results in the paper are Theorems~\ref{thm:axd_amalg},\ref{thm:al},\ref{thm:allin}: for space reasons, \emph{all proofs of these theorems will be only sketched}, full details are nevertheless supplied in the Appendix~\ref{sec:app}.
+Appendix~\ref{sec:app} contains also additional material on complexity analysis and implementation.
+It contains also a proof about nonexistence of uniform interpolants (see~\cite{kapur,kapurJSSC,CILC20,cade19,IJCAR20,JAR21} for the definition and more information on uniform interpolants).